TencentARC/ArcNerf/docs/models.md

 ------------------------------------------------------------------------
 ## BaseGeoNet/BaseRadianceNetwork
-This models serve as the basic block for modeling obj geometry and radiance.
+These models serve as the basic block for modeling obj geometry and radiance.
 It can be pure linear networks, pure volume, mix of volume and network, sparse octree, multi-res volume with hashing, tensorRF etc. All the blocks can be select from `geometry/radiance` part in `cfgs.model`.